 Key considerations that drive the architectural choice are:

-• Scalability: The ability to handle hundreds or thousands of concurrent meetings.
+- Scalability: The ability to handle hundreds or thousands of concurrent meetings.
+For a deep dive, see our guide on scaling meeting bots for 1000+ users.

-• Compliance: Adherence to regulations like GDPR, HIPAA, or SOC 2 regarding data residency and security.
+- Compliance: Adherence to regulations like GDPR, HIPAA, or SOC 2 regarding data residency and security.
+Learn more in our compliance guide for AI meeting bots.

 Common Architectures for Meeting Bot Deployment